 Conn Maciel Carey has a specialty practice focused exclusively on Workplace Safety and Health legal issues, led by attorneys who have extensive, hands-on experience in all aspects of OSHA and Cal/OSHA law, and who provide the full range of occupational safety and health law services to a diverse range of clients.
 Our experienced team understands the legal issues and knows the agencies and people involved in the full range of safety matters that our clients face.
 Our breadth of experience spans both private practice and government positions, offering us unique insight into how best to advise our clients.

 Our OSHA and Cal/OSHA Practice stands out because of its deep bench of true specialist attorneys with a singular focus on workplace safety and health law, and because of our personal connections with the key players within OSHA and Cal/OSHA.
 Despite the firm’s “boutique” size, as an OSHA and Cal/OSHA practice, we have the deepest bench of true specialist attorneys and professionals in the entire country.
 The Chair of the national OSHA Practice, Eric J. Conn, practiced for more than a decade alongside the first General Counsel of the OSH Review Commission, learning OSHA law and its context from the attorney who wrote the first decisions and interpretations of the OSH Act and OSHA’s regulations.
-The Head of our Cal/OSHA practice, and Of Counsel, Fred Walter, have practiced before Cal/OSHA for decades.
-Partner Amanda Walker was a Presidential-appointee at Federal OSHA and Counsel for OSHA and MSHA in the Solicitor of Labor’s Office.
+Fred Walter, Of Counsel for our Cal/OSHA practice has practiced before Cal/OSHA for decades.
 OSHA Partner Kate McMahon is a former safety and environmental advisor on Capitol Hill.
-Aaron Gelb heads our Midwest OSHA Practice out of our Chicago Office, Micah Smith is our process safety guru, and Nick Scala leads our Mine Safety Practice.
+Aaron Gelb heads our Midwest OSHA Practice out of our Chicago Office, Kimberly Richardson is our process safety guru, and Nick Scala leads our Mine Safety Practice.

 All of these attorneys maintain close relationships with senior OSHA and Cal/OSHA officials.
 As a result, the firm’s national OSHA practice group has unique insight not only into workplace safety law, but also into the workplace safety regulatory agencies.